jamesdamillington/Tenerife-PNV-ACV/Tenerife-PNV-ACV-Practical.md

 - if you need to move the map ('pan') while digitizing, hold the spacebar on the keyboard and move your mouse.

 Once a polygon is completed, add attribute data:
-- leave id box empty (ID will be autogenerated)
+- leave id box empty (polygon IDs will be autogenerated)
 - type the name of the land use or vegetation class you have just created (e.g. Agriculture) in the Land Use field
 - click OK